flywhl/labfile/README.md

 ## Contributing

 Labfile is in early development.
-We will start accepting PRs soon once has stabilised a little.
+We will start accepting PRs soon once it has stabilised a little.
 However, please join the [discussions](https://github.com/flywheelhq/labfile/discussions), add [issues](https://github.com/flywheelhq/labfile/issues), and share your use-cases to help steer the design.

 ## Flywheel

 Science needs better software tools.
-[Flywheel](https://flywhl.dev/) is an open source collective building new tools to preserve scientific momentum, inspired by devtools and devops culture.
+[Flywheel](https://flywhl.dev/) is an open source collective building (dev)tools to accelerate scientific momentum.